-For other hotel option in the Alentejo you can use the Wine Tourism in Portugal Hotel search tool.
+For other hotel options in the Alentejo, you can use the Wine Tourism in Portugal Hotel search tool.

 L’AND Vineyards Hotel

-L’AND Vineyards is a part of only a hand full of luxury full service 5 star properties in Portugal which were designed and built around wine.
-The big difference is that, unlike The Yeatman Hotel, the Douro Vintage Hotel and the The Vine Hotel, this one actually has vineyards around it, and has the cellar amidst its main building.
+L’AND Vineyards is a part of only a hand full of luxury full-service 5-star properties in Portugal which were designed and built around wine.
+The big difference is that, unlike The Yeatman Hotel, the Douro Vintage Hotel, and The Vine Hotel, this one actually has vineyards around it, and has the cellar amidst its main building.

-So, very in a very truthful manner L’AND Vineyards is a "Wine Resort" that offers a unique rural experience in an exclusive and contemporary ambience.
-Looking at the photos, one would think that L’AND is set in a far way vineyard, one that takes hours on back roads to be reached.
-Actually it is just under an hour’s drive from Lisbon airport.
+So, very in a very truthful manner, L’AND Vineyards is a "Wine Resort" that offers a unique rural experience in an exclusive and contemporary ambiance.
+Looking at the photos, one would think that L’AND is set in a faraway vineyard, one that takes hours on back roads to be reached.
+Actually, it is just under an hour’s drive from Lisbon airport.
 As you come off the A6 motorway and make your way to Montemor-o-Novo, you will begin to see a gated and protected vineyard.
 It is within this secluded landscape that L’AND charms its guests.
 The drive from the gate to the main building takes a couple of minutes, and here is where you can witness this “life within the vineyard” feeling that L’AND works so hard to portray.
-The central building is a design spaceship, surrounded by a lake (used to water the gardens and vineyards) and the outside deep blue tiled pool.
-Two water features which offer plenty of water mirror photo opportunities.
-Besides housing the winery, the “mothership” houses the reception, library, the restaurant, the spa and the indoor heated pool.
+The central building is a designed spaceship, surrounded by a lake (used to water the gardens and vineyards) and the outside deep blue-tiled pool.
+Two water features that offer plenty of water mirror photo opportunities.
+Besides housing the winery, the “mothership” houses the reception, library, restaurant, spa, and indoor heated pool.
 I personally liked the opening within the front desk overlooking the fermentation tanks in the middle of the building.
 A sight best enjoyed when they are being used during the harvest.

 The L’AND Sky Suites

 Besides the L’AND Restaurant, the best thing about the L’AND Vineyards hotel is the sky suites.
-These are detached from the main building, so there is no noises or confusion to hassle your down time.
-Plus, you get a bit of a walk through the vineyards on your way to dinner, breakfast or to a vino therapy massage like the one I had.
-They are called Sky Suites, because they give you the impression of sleeping "under the stars" when you open on the bedroom’s ceiling.
+These are detached from the main building, so there are no noises or confusion to hassle your downtime.
+Plus, you get a bit of a walk through the vineyards on your way to dinner, breakfast, or to a vinotherapy massage like the one I had.
+They are called Sky Suites because they give you the impression of sleeping "under the stars" when you open on the bedroom’s ceiling.
 I can vouch, for the spectacularity of this feature, but please be patient.
 It takes the human eye about one hour to adjust to complete darkness, so be a little patient and you will eventually see some starts.
-Something easier said than done, after you have been tasting wine all day long like I have.
+Something easier said than done after you have been tasting wine all day long as I have.

 I stayed in Sky Suite 6, being told by Daniella from the Front Office that it was the best one, so if you read this, please ask for this particular suite.
 This suite has over 120 sqm, a private patio with a heated plunge pool.
 The entrance to the suite also features the most magnificent climbing Jasmin and an outside fireplace which can be lit from the harvest, all the way through spring.
 The interiors were designed by the architect Marcio Kogan and are made of slate natural stone and wood, ornamented with a set of art pieces and exclusive furniture and fabrics.
 I can tell you that the design of the rooms, does not compromise for one single bit its comfort, with me not having to fuss around with the pillow to be able to sleep the standing prof of this acclamation.